— Syrinq —

 • Curses a fuckton curses a fuckton curses a fuckton

-• Totally the type to dance and jam to music loudly, as long as she's purely alone
+• Totally the type to dance and jam to music loudly, as long as they're purely alone

 • Syrinq likes a lot of animals, but has a real soft spot for cats and exotic or odd creatures

-• Her favourite flowers are sunflowers and daisies
+• Their favourite flowers are sunflowers and daisies

 • Syrinq's favourite smells are fresh air, green apple and peach